 A course designed to explore characteristics of counselors, characteristics of clients, basic counseling techniques, and current theories of counseling.
 Prerequisite: PSYC1300.
-Goal 1C
+Goal 1C others.
+Goal 1C, ELO5 Social Science - Equality, ELO5 Social Science - Equality and Peace

-Introduction to the perspective of sociology, its basic concepts and principles and an overview of the field.Includes study of social classes, sex roles, crime and deviance, socialization, social movements and others.
-Goal 1C, ELO5 Social Science - Equality
+Introduction to the perspective of sociology, its basic concepts and principles and an overview of the field.Includes study of social classes, sex roles, crime and deviance, socialization, social movements and